GoogleCloudPlatform/kms-solutions/envelope-encryption-sample/2-decrypt/README.md

 ## Overview

-This module decrypts a file previously encrypted with envelope encryption Terraform.
+This module decrypts a file previously encrypted with envelope encryption using Terraform.

 ## Prerequisites